 Under chapter 5A of the NER, a DNSP has an obligation to connect customers.
-The elements of DNSP's connections capex are influenced by volumes that can be difficult to accurately forecast.
-For this reason, we may apply a volumetric adjustment for a DNSP's standard connections capex.2
+The elements of a DNSP's connections capex are influenced by volumes that can be difficult to accurately forecast.
+For this reason, we may apply a volumetric adjustment taking into account a DNSP's proposal for its business-as-usual standard connections capex as default.